Buying a property from a developer

 Pitfalls of the purchase contract

-For example, Jan, a programmer, wanted to buy a flat and was in a hurry.
+For example, Jan, a programmer, wanted to buy an apartment and was in a hurry.
 He didn’t have much time to check all the details, or maybe just the patience.
 All he wanted to do was to check that the purchase contract did not contain any obvious errors, but otherwise he was eager to sign it.
 The apartment was not yet standing, but it was supposed to be beautiful, with a dreamy view and in a “trendy” Prague neighborhood.

 However, we pointed out to him that according to the contract, the price was to be paid right at the beginning, without any tangible guarantee that the apartment would be built at all(the building permit had not yet been issued for the entire project).
-At first, the client considered this an inconvenience, which we were throwing a stick under his feet and somewhat spoiling his joy.
+At first, the client considered this an inconvenience, which we were throwing a stick under his feet and spoiling his joy.
 But then he realized that the risk resulting from what we had warned him about was quite high.

 However, the developer agreed to most of our client’s demands, which we recommended to him to take into account in the contract, and he gave in.
 After all, the price was very high, so it was worth fighting for the client and spreading the purchase price at least a little.